Holden Arboretum: History

-The arboretum is named for Albert Fairchild Holden, a mining engineer and executive, who had considered making Harvard University's Arnold Arboretum his beneficiary.
+The arboretum is named for Albert Fairchild Holden (1866–1913), a philanthropist and wealthy mining industrialist, founder of the Island Creek Coal Company.
+He had considered making Harvard University's Arnold Arboretum his beneficiary.
 However, his sister, Roberta Holden Bole, convinced him that Cleveland deserved its own arboretum.
 Thus Mr. Holden established an arboretum in memory of his deceased daughter, Elizabeth Davis Holden.
 When he died in 1913, at age 46, Mr. Holden left a trust agreement in which he provided that funds be designated for an arboretum.
 After a study of possible sites, Roberta Holden Bole and her husband, Benjamin P. Bole, donated 100 acres (40 ha) in Kirtland Township.

 In 1931, the Cuyahoga County Court of Common Pleas approved establishment of The Holden Arboretum.
 In December 1988, 75 years after Albert Fairchild Holden's original bequest, the Holden Trust began to benefit the arboretum as he and so many others had envisioned.
 His permanent endowment, together with the gifts of other contributors and supporters, make possible the development of a truly first-class arboretum.
 The geographic area that Holden has property within comprises two counties, Lake and Geauga, and 5 townships and municipalities.